 Introduction

 Maize is one of the most important cereal crops in the world and serves as a source of food and income for many communities around the globe.
 In the developing world, maize is a staple caloric source accounting for as much as 50% of that consumed in some African countries (FAO, 2011).
 Current annual global maize production is estimated to be about 883 million MT of which roughly 180 million MT (20 % of world production) is produced in Latin America and Africa (FAO, 2011).
 Ray et al. (2013) argued that the production level in third world countries where maize is so important, needs to be doubled in order to meet the rising population demand by 2050.
 However, the development of soil fertility and improved production techniques have fallen behind in many of these countries, resulting in average yields as low as 1.8 Mg ha-1 (FAO, 2011).
-Adoption of more efficient production practices are needed to overcome the low productivity commonplace in the third world.
+Adoption of more efficient production practices are needed to overcome the low productivity commonplace in the third world (Du Plessis, 2003).
 Intervention by government, non-governmental organizations, and other development partners has focused on developing higher yielding varieties.
 However, Bekele et al. (2011) noted that using high yielding varieties will not necessarily increase maize yields, unless complemented with improved agronomic practices.
 In addition, Heisey and Mwangi (1996) noted that yield increases rather than area expansion will become progressively more important for increasing crop production as agricultural land is becoming scarce in Sub-Saharan Africa.

 In developed countries, maize is planted using mechanized planters that deliver single seeds at equal depths and spacing resulting in homogenous plant stands and increased yields.
-Production practices currently used for maize planting in developing countries are labor intensive and inefficient.
-The poor socio-economic conditions of farmers in most developing countries, has limited maize planting mechanization; in many of these countries maize planting is associated with the use of a heavy stick planter.
-The stick consists of a wooden shaft with a pointed metal tip to penetrate the soil thus making a hole/depression for seed placement (FAO, 2010).
+Production practices currently used for maize planting in developing countries are labor intensive and inefficient (Pradhan et al., 2011).
+The poor socio-economic conditions of farmers in most developing countries, has limited maize planting mechanization; in many of these countries maize planting is associated with the use of a heavy stick planter and hand hoes (Adjei et al., 2003).
+The planting stick consists of a wooden shaft with a pointed metal tip to penetrate the soil thus making a hole/depression for seed placement (FAO, 2010).
 Traditional planting techniques consist of placing two to three seeds within the hole (shaft/tip depression created when striking the ground, commonly referred to as ‘hill’) and then seeds are covered by the surrounding soil.
-The process is labor intensive, results in multiple seeds per hill, and non-uniform plant stands.
+The process is labor intensive, results in multiple seeds emerging per hill, and non-uniform plant stands (Aitkins et al., 2010).

 Non-uniform plant stands can increase inter-plant competition and decrease yields (Nafziger et al., 1991).
 Doerge et al. (2002) reported that for each inch improvement in the standard deviation of equidistant plant spacing, yields can be increased up to 0.25 Mg ha-1.
 The authors also found that when plants were within a 0.05 to 0.07 meter of perfect equidistant spacing maximum by-plant yields were achieved.
 Boomsma et al. (2011) noted that high plant densities result in reduced per-plant resource availability, increased plant competition, decreased productivity, developmental variability, and ultimately lower yields.
 In addition to potential yield and economic losses, seeds are often pre-treated with fungicides, introducing a health risk to the farmer when seeds are handled by hand.
 These factors and the high price that producers pay for acceptable maize seed, make the improved use of this resource necessary.
 Chim et al. (2013) showed that 1 seed per hill at 0.16 m spacing, increased yields by 0.2-0.9 Mg ha-1 compared to planting 2-3 seeds at 0.32 and 0.48 m plant spacing.